Boeing 747: Queen of the Skies for 50 years

 Flight into history

-After a development and construction period of just 29 months, the first 747 rolled out of the factory of on September 30, 1968.
+After a development and construction period of just 29 months, the first 747 rolled out of the factory on Sept.
+30, 1968.
 Four months later on a soggy Pacific Northwest day that first jumbo, called "The City of Everett," took off from a newly built runway next to the factory.
-Then, after almost a year of more testing, the first passenger flight came on January 30, 1970 between New York and London on Pan Am.
+Then, after almost a year of more testing, the first passenger flight came on Jan.
+30, 1970, between New York and London on Pan Am.
 Boeing would cancel the 2707 project the next year after the US Congress cut funding for supersonic development.
 By that time, though, the 747 was well on its way to being a hit.

 Sadly, though, airlines are gradually sending their 747 fleets to a sunny retirement in aviation boneyards in the American Southwest.
-The aircraft is gone from US airlines completely -- United Airlines flew its last 747 in November, 2017 and Delta Airlines followed the next month.
-Outside of the US, you can still fly classic 747-400s with British Airways, Virgin Atlantic, Thai Airways, KLM, Qantas and Lufthansa.
+The aircraft is gone from US airlines completely -- United Airlines flew its last 747 in November, 2017, and Delta Airlines followed the next month.
+Outside the US, you can still fly classic 747-400s with British Airways, Virgin Atlantic, Thai Airways, KLM, Qantas and Lufthansa.
 You'll see them disappear, though, over the next few years.
-Lufthansa, Air China and Korean Air are keeping the dream alive for longer with the newest version of the family, the 747-8 Intercontinental, but Boeing does not expect additional airline customers for the type.
+Lufthansa, Air China and Korean Air are keeping the dream alive for longer with the newest version of the family, the 747-8 Intercontinental, but Boeing doesn't expect additional airline customers for the type.
 So buy your tickets now for a ride.
-If you're a package you'll have more time -- Boeing is still building freighter models of the 747-8.
+Boeing is still building freighter models of the 747-8, so if you're a package you'll have more time.

 Happy anniversary, 747.
 The Boeing 787 is great and all, but I'll miss your upper deck.